 About the Kanto Inbound Travel Awards

-Awards will be given to tourist facilities with the best English website or best YouTube video.
+Awards were given to tourist facilities with the best website or best YouTube video in English.

 Provinces in „North Kanto region“